serbaut/go-mysql/README.md

 Timestamps in MySQL are assumed to be in UTC. time.Time arguments are stored as UTC and returned as UTC.

+### Character Set

+Strings are by default UTF-8 encoded in the MySQL connection; they are automatically converted by the MySQL server as needed.

+It is however common in legacy MySQL implementations (notably with php clients) to have incorrectly encoded strings in the database and you may need to trick the server not to translate to/from UTF-8.
+The `charset` parameter allows you to set the character set on a connection basis (a `SET NAMES` statement is executed on connect).
+Please review http://mysql.rjweb.org/doc.php/charcoll before using this option.

 ## Installation